 Having spent years as a beach bum, I quickly switched my affections to river beaches when I arrived in central Portugal for a number of reasons.
-Each one is unique and although I have a few firm favourites locally, I’m always keen to check out different river beaches, the most recent visit being to Ilha do Picoto in Avô, a small town that lies between the mountain ranges of Estrela, Caramulo and Açor.
+Each one is unique and although I have a few firm favourites locally, I’m always keen to check out different river beaches.
+As you’ll soon appreciate, Ilha do Picoto in Avô, a small town that lies between the mountain ranges of Estrela, Caramulo and Açor, is worth the drive.

 There are several ways of getting to Avô, all of which involve a certain amount of hairpin bends and plenty of stunning scenery of terraced hillsides, forests and rocky outcrops.

-Ilha do Picoto has got everything you could possibly want from a beach: a sandy area, complete with lifeguard and board walk; a grassy slope with plenty of trees for shade and picnic tables dotted around and a river-fed paddling pool for the little ones.
+Ilha do Picoto has got everything you could possibly want from an inland beach: a sandy area, complete with lifeguard and board walk; a grassy slope with plenty of trees for shade and picnic tables dotted around and a river-fed paddling pool for the little ones.

 Oh, and calm water that’s deep enough to swim in, dive bomb into from the high rocks near one of the many bridges, or to venture further upstream in a boat or pedaloe.
 You can even go fishing, if you like.